amaygupta2025/cybersec-task-2/README.md

 ## Files
 - phishing-email.JPG: A screenshot of the suspicious GitHub-themed email.
 - phishing_report.pdf: A detailed report analyzing phishing indicators in the email, along with a simulated email header.
-- README.md: You're reading it!
-A summary of the task and how it was completed.
+- README.md: A summary of the task and how it was completed.

 ## Tools Used (All are Free)
 - Email Header Analyzer (simulated): [MxToolbox] (https://mxtoolbox.com/EmailHeaders.aspx)